betterscientificsoftware/bssw.io/Articles/Blog/DefiningPoliciesToTurnATeamAndProjectAround.md

 While it may be tempting to walk away thinking, "Okay, I need to get set up with GitLab and Jenkins and Doxygen and&hellip;," keep in mind that those were just the implementation details we settled on and how we implemented them has developed over time.
 The important thing&mdash;the big takeaway here&mdash;is that you actually sit down and **define your policies** and then **get your team to commit to them.**  If you're in a place where everything looks like a mess and you're wondering what to do, feel free to start small and let your policies grow over time.
 What is your greatest need, your biggest pain point, today?
 Start there, and just see how things go.

-Take a look at the PDF version of [our poster] (https://cfwebprod.sandia.gov/cfdocs/CompResearch/docs/DefiningPoliciesToTurnATeamAndProjectAround.pdf "Defining Policies Poster") presented at the [Third Conference of Research Software Engineers](https://rse.ac.uk/conf2018), Sept.
-2018.
+Take a look at the PDF version of [our poster] (https://cfwebprod.sandia.gov/cfdocs/CompResearch/docs/DefiningPoliciesToTurnATeamAndProjectAround.pdf "Defining Policies Poster") presented at the [Third Conference of Research Software Engineers](https://rse.ac.uk/conf2018), September 2018.

 ### Author Bio